Total Live Articles: 442

 • 1st line: combined topical + oral antibiotic therapy

-If combined topical + oral antibiotic therapy failed, escalation to secondary care for consideration of isotretinoin is typically necessary.
+If combined topical + oral antibiotic therapy failed, escalation to secondary care for consideration of isotretinoin.

-Important: 1st line should always be combined therapy (i.e. dual therapy)
+Important: 1st line treatment options should always be combined therapy (i.e. dual therapy), but NOT monotherapy.

 • Combination of topical and oral antibiotics (if an antibiotic is given, the other drug should be a NON-antibiotic)

-These options increase risk of antibiotic resistance + antibiotics (oral or topical) work best with other topical agents (e.g., benzoyl peroxide).
+These options increase the risk of antibiotic resistance, and antibiotics (oral or topical) work best when combined with topical agents (e.g. benzoyl peroxide).

-• Any form of retinoids (topical / oral)
+• Any form of retinoids (both topical and oral)

 • Topical clindamycin